tinyplex/tinybase/site/guides/15_releases.md

 ## Durable Objects Persistence

-But wait! there's more.
+But wait!
+There's more.
 Durable Objects also provide a storage mechanism, and sometimes you want TinyBase data to also be stored on the server (in case all the current clients disconnect and a new one joins, for example).
 So this release of TinyBase also includes a dedicated persister, the